Back to: Angular Tutorials For Beginners and Professionals

 Order Success Template

 Open src/app/pages/order-success/order-success.html, and then copy-paste the following code.
-This template shows a confirmation message indicating that the order has been placed successfully.
+This template displays a confirmation message indicating that the order was placed successfully.
 It provides navigation options to continue shopping or return to the cart.

 <div class="card shadow-sm">